Enter content here

 Her Majesty Queen Silvia of Sweden presents the Mentor Foundation International Drug Abuse Prevention Awards

-The Mentor Foundation (Mentor) is a non-profit, non-government organization, which is unique in its focus on international drug abuse prevention among children and adolescents.
+The Mentor Foundation (mentorfoundation.org) is a non-profit, non-government organization, which is unique in its focus on international drug abuse prevention.

-Mentor was founded in 1994 in Switzerland and has its administrative offices in the United Kingdom with national chapters in Sweden, Lithuania, Germany, UK, Colombia and a newly opened office in Washington D.C.
+Mentor was founded in 1994 in Switzerland and has its administrative offices in the United Kingdom with national chapters in Sweden, Lithuania, Germany, UK, Colombia and a recently opened office in Washington D.C.
 Mentor also has a regional chapter in Lebanon serving 22 Arab League Countries.

-O'Neill says: "Many of the programs that we have supported at the state and local level over the past two decades have been unsatisfactory and remain scientifically unproven.
-We owe our children better than we have given them.
-The opportunity to participate and network with individuals from many nations through the Royal Gala and the Mentor International Prevention Awards helps make contacts with people who have been involved in developing many innovative approaches that have been effective enough to merit international attention and Her Majesty's acknowledgement.
+“The opportunity to participate and network with individuals from many nations through the Royal Gala and the Mentor International Prevention Awards helps make contacts with people who have been involved in developing many innovative approaches that have been effective enough to merit international attention and Her Majesty's acknowledgement.
 By establishing these contacts, I hope that the Constantine Institute may help to bring some of these ideas home to New York where we may adapt them to the needs of our children and ultimately to have a New York program nominated for a future Mentor International Award.
-That is a goal well worth setting for ourselves."
+That is a goal well worth setting for ourselves.
+And certainly for one of our most respected and accomplished childrens' charities the Former Troopers' Helping Hands."